Tyra Banks Gives Eye-Popping Sneak Peek At Her Dramatic ‘Dancing With The Stars’ Week 4 Look

 After paying tribute to Minnie Mouse in a whimsical ensemble for the show’s Disney theme night, the supermodel showed off a dramatic new look hours before the live broadcast.

-In a new photo shared with her 6.7 million Instagram followers, Tyra gave a glimpse at her smokey eye makeup.
-The America’s Next Top Model alum’s gorgeous eyes were heavily rimmed in dark liner and her look included an all-over glow and pale lip.
+In a new photo shared with her 6.7 million Instagram followers, Tyra gave a glimpse at her smoky eye makeup.
+The America’s Next Top Model alum’s gorgeous eyes were heavily rimmed in dark liner and her look included an allover glow and pale lip.
 Tyra’s hair was worn in a wavy style in the wide-eyed pic posted to her social media page.

-She also tagged her makeup artist Valente Frazier and hairstylist Kim Kimble in the stunning headshot, which can be seen below.
+She also tagged her makeup artist Valente Frazier and hairstylist Kim Kimble in the stunning headshot.

 View this post on Instagram